teaching-genomics/pavia2024/DAY2/README.md

 Use Bandage to visualize these graphs you just built.

 ## Pangenome graph construction using pggb
-In this section we will build HLA pangenome graphs
+In this section we will build HLA pangenome graphs using pggb
 ```
 mkdir day1_pggb
 cd day1_pggb